luciotato/LiteScript/ast.lite.md

     compiler declare on token
         type, value

-    compiler declare on err
+    compiler declare on Error
+        soft
         controled

-###public Class ParseFailed
+    compiler declare on String
+        spaces
+        repeat

+###The AST classes parsing mechanism

 The parser is a hand-coded optimized recursive-descent parser.

-The parsing function in each grammar class .parse() method is straightforward.
+The parsing logic in each grammar class .parse() method is straightforward.

-Each .parse() method *requires* specific tokens in a specific order, and consume *optional* token for variations.
+Each .parse() method *requires* specific tokens in a specific order, and consume *optional* token for syntax variations.

 When a *required* token is missing, the parsing fails, the token stream is *rewound* and another grammar class can be tried over the token stream.

-During a node.parse(), if a *required* token is missing, a "ParseFailed" error is raised.
+During a node.parse(), if a *required* token is missing, a "parse failed" error is raised.
-`ParseFailed` signals the class failed to parse the tokens from the stream, however the syntax might still be valid for another AST class.
+However the syntax might still be valid for another AST class.

-If the AST node was locked-on-target, it is a hard-error.
-(The node 'locks' when, after reading on or more *required* tokens, the construction is recognized and there's no other syntax construction possible.
+If the node was locked-on-target, it is a hard-error.
+(The parse function 'locks' after reading one or more *required* tokens, when the syntax is recognized and there's no other syntax construction possible).

-If the AST node was NOT locked, `ParseFailed` is a soft-error, and will not abort compilation as the parent node will try other AST classes against the token stream before declaring a "Syntax Error".
+If the AST node was NOT locked, "parse failed" is a soft-error, and will not abort compilation as the parent node will try other AST classes against the token stream.

-####Constructor(message)
-        me.message = message

 public Class ASTBase
 ====================